-The BSG brings together organisations from right across the broadband value-chain.
-Understandably, they frequently have divergent opinions on specific issues.
-However, they are united by a series of broad principles which include:
+The BSG brings together organisations from right across the fixed and mobile broadband value chain.
+Understandably they may have differing opinions on specific issues, but they are united by a set of broad principles which includes:

 Providing fit for purpose digital networks

-BSG members are involved in manufacturing equipment, building, operating services over, providing content and driving demand for digital networks that we need in order to fully benefit from the internet – be that as a citizen, consumer, business or government itself.
+BSG sponsors are involved in manufacturing equipment, building and operating services over, providing content and driving demand for digital networks that are needed in order to fully benefit from the internet – be that as a citizen, consumer, business or government itself.

 Competition has driven innovation in network and service delivery, bringing significant advances in the capability of networks and user – take-up.
 Wherever viable, infrastructure competition in both mobile and fixed should be pursued in order to drive advances in quality as well as improve the resilience of the UK digital communications market.
 There are limits to the commercial viability of this sort of competition which is where network and service level competition can assist in delivering beneficial outcomes.
 All models should be encouraged and allowed to exist alongside each other.